Chair: John Wills

 Lucinda is an Accredited Nutritionist (Dietitians Association of Australia) and Chief Executive Officer of Nutrition Australia Vic Division.
 She is responsible for the implementation of all business strategies and operations across the division including the development of sustainable statewide and national nutrition education programs.

-Lucinda’s experience in health promotion spans over the past 12 years from working on specific projects in the area of public health and community nutrition to managing a non-government, non-profit national community nutrition education organisation.
+Lucinda’s experience in health promotion spans over 20 years from working on specific projects in the area of public health and community nutrition to managing a non-government, non-profit national community nutrition education organisation.

 She is a public health nutritionist and has completed a Masters in Human Nutrition Degree, Bachelor of Science Degree and is currently completing her Masters in Business (Philanthropy and Social Investment).
 She is passionate about food, enjoys frequenting the farmers’ markets, is a devoted member to slow food and is married to a chef whose culinary talents lie in French cuisine.